wangshaolei/AutoFillEmailEditText/README.md

 # AutoFillEmailEditText
-Auto Fill the custom email to EditText
+Auto fill the custom email to EditText

 ##Step1